 How to Keep Patients Involved From Start to Finish

-- Use of virtual waiting room– Splash’s innovative virtual waiting room (vWR) enables effective patient engagement and follow-up. vWR is an innovative call center that increases the enrollment funnel by supplementing patient follow up.
+- Using a virtual waiting room – Splash’s innovative virtual waiting room (vWR) enables effective patient engagement and follow-up. vWR is an innovative call center that increases the enrollment funnel by supplementing patient follow-up.
 It helps you stay on top of referrals all the way through the recruitment funnel so that you never miss out on prospective patients.
 It is also an ideal tool for engaging patients who are not ready to screen yet or are not currently in a flare.
 In the wake of COVID-19, the platform is becoming instrumental by facilitating zero-contact processes, effectively reducing the risk of patient and staff exposure.
-Splash’s vWR features appointment reminders, self-scheduling, and other features that enhance a patients’ televisit experience.
+Splash’s vWR features appointment reminders, self-scheduling, and other features that enhance a patient’s televisit experience.
 Use vWR to ensure no potential qualified patients get lost due to timing, symptomatic requirements, and other factors.

-- Use digital displays- use digital displays to improve calling when engaging the deaf patients undertaking clinical trials.
-Besides, ensure you also use adjustable content sizing tools and audiovisual aids for visually impaired visitors.
+- Using digital displays – use digital displays to improve calling when engaging deaf patients undertaking clinical trials.
+Ensure you also use adjustable content sizing tools and audiovisual aids for visually impaired visitors.

 Like everyone else, most patients are accessing virtually everything from their smartphones.
 The majority of them are comfortable communicating through SMS, mobile applications, and online portals.
 Smartphones offer an excellent opportunity to engage patients whenever and wherever you need to.
 Smartphones also enable robust communication that allows patients to leave their feedback quickly, read relevant information through your portal, and speak to their providers at any given time.
 To achieve better outcomes, use digital tools to facilitate open dialogue with patients that boost your level of engagement.
 Excellent ideas include:

-- Create a patient portal that enables patients and health care providers to interact easily and conveniently
+- Creating a patient portal that enables patients and health care providers to interact easily and conveniently

-- Provide patient education videos that outline strategies in managing a particular disease
+- Providing patient education videos that outline strategies in managing a particular disease

 The Value of Keeping Patients Engaged